ros2/rmw_connextdds/README.md

 For example, Connext's default settings controlling the heartbeat-based protocol performed between reliable readers and writers are not tuned for fast-paced communications and they might cause significant delays in the "repair" of samples missed by a reader.
-In this cae, it might be necessary to update parameters in `DataWriterQos::protocol::reliable_writer` and `DataReadeQos::protocol::reliable_reader` to make applications using this type of communication more responsive.
+In this case, it might be necessary to update parameters in `DataWriterQos::protocol::reliable_writer` and `DataReadeQos::protocol::reliable_reader` to make applications using this type of communication more responsive.